Fine-Tuning Language Models via Epistemic Neural Networks: Problem formulation

 In our experiments, we consider a variant of stochastic gradient descent that proceeds in steps $s=0,1,2,..$.
 At gradient step $s$, a large candidate batch of size $N_B$ is selected uniformly at random from the training dataset $\Dc$ without replacement.
 Then, the agent selects $N_b \le N_B$ elements of this candidate batch to perform SGD upon.
 Depending on the choice of data selected, this can require between $0$ and $N_b$ new training labels to be revealed.
 It is most typical in the active learning literature to consider the case $N_B=N$ and $N_b=1$.
 However, in large scale distributed frameworks it can be useful to consider other variants that don't require passing through the entire dataset $N_B < N$, and which may select more than one training datapoint at a time $N_b > 1$ \citep{kirsch2019batchbald}.

 Algorithm~\ref{alg:enn_training} formalizes the training procedure we use for the experiments in this paper.
-For all of the experiments in this paper we use a standard cross-entropy loss term with L2 regularization,
+For all of the experiments in this paper we use a standard cross-entropy loss term with L2 regularization, { \medmuskip=0mu \thinmuskip=0mu \thickmuskip=0mu

-Here, $\lambda$ is a hyperparameter that scales the regularization penalty.
+} Here, $\lambda$ is a hyperparameter that scales the regularization penalty.
 Algorithm~\ref{alg:enn_training} is not meant to be the best possible active learning scheme, but provides a lower bound on what is possible with active learning.
 We compare this approach varying the priority function and ENN like-for-like, as well as a non-prioritized baseline together with optimal early stopping.
 We see that, compared to both baselines, the epinet-enabled model is able to learn much faster.